OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 publishing to a MQTT broker which has OS2iot as a subscriber.

-Data sent to IoT devices is sent from OS2iot to Chirpstack using a RESTful gRPC interface.
+Data sent to IoT devices is sent from OS2iot to Chirpstack using a the REST API.
 Communication between the IoT devices, gateways and Chirpstack is out of scope of this project.

 |image6|